 Cosmetic Surgery Solicitors, the first legal practice in England and Wales dedicated primarily to victims of cosmetic surgery negligence, can alleviate your stress and anxiety by pursuing a winning case.
 If you’ve had problems with your nose job, then you could be due substantial rhinoplasty compensation.
-For more information, call us today on (TELEPHONE NUMBER) or ask Michael Saul, Head of Cosmetic Negligence Claims or one of the Cosmetic Claims team to call you back.
+For more information, call us today 0800 634 0285 or request a call back from Michael Saul, Head of Cosmetic Negligence Claims or one of the Cosmetic Claims team.

 Whether the patient’s reason for undergoing nose reshaping, rhinoplasty is most commonly carried for the following purposes:

 - Alter the hump at the bridge of the nose

 - Alter the width of the nose

 - Alter the width of the nostrils

 - Restructure and reposition the nose after an injury